FahimHaqueNabil/Omnifood-Project/README.md

-# Omnifood-Project is a website using only HTML & CSS
+# Omnifood-Project is a single page website using only raw HTML & CSS